 Japanese Drinking Culture

 Japanese drinking culture is a major part of the country’s business life and social interactions.
-Whether you’re in the country on a business trip, for a wedding, or as a tourist, you may be invited to an event where alcohol is served.
+Whether you’re in the country on a business trip, for a wedding, or as a tourist, you may be invited to an event where alcohol is served, providing you with valuable insights into the Japanese language and culture.

-Some foreigners are surprised by the amount of drinking that goes on in Japan, so understanding the drinking etiquette is crucial to being able to navigate some of these social situations.
+Some foreigners are surprised by the amount of drinking in Japan, so understanding the drinking etiquette is crucial to navigating some of these social situations.
 One of the situations you’re likely to encounter is the etiquette to make a toast.

 How to say “cheers” in Japanese